Lucas-Okamura/Instagram-Bot/README.md

 # Instagram Bot
-Bot that comments on Instagram posts using Selenium.
+Bot that comments on Instagram posts or get all the comments (scrapper) using Selenium.
 Must have Chrome Driver installed.
 Language: Portuguese/BR

 Don't forget to install Chrome Driver and put the path on the code (download Chrome Driver according to your Google Chrome version)